 Alex is also active in the rescue community.
 She is the exclusive training partner for Furkids Animal Rescue, Atlanta’s largest no-kill animal shelter and rescue.
 She also works with Atlanta Boxer Rescue, Angels Among Us Pet Rescue, Canine Cellmates, and others.

 These experiences have helped her to become one of the most studied, well-rounded trainers in the area, and her results-oriented training utilizes effective and humane techniques that are backed by the latest modern behavioral science.

 She shares her home with her husband Will, who is a police K-9 officer, and their beloved dogs.

-Alex does not utilize prong, choke, or remote collar.
-She believes in guiding dogs into making appropriate choices and setting appropriate boundaries.
-Positive training doesn’t mean you’re shoving treats into a dog’s mouth and never saying “no” – it means teaching the dog what you do want instead of suppressing the behavior by punishing what you don’t want.
+Alex does not utilize prong, choke, or remote collars in training.
+She guides dogs into making appropriate choices and set clear and consistent boundaries, providing you with the results you’re looking for without frightening your dog in the process.
 You don’t need harsh training equipment to achieve the results you’re looking for – you just need someone with the skills and experience it takes to train using the most modern methods!